jordigilh/korn/docs/commands.md

 ```

 > **Note:** When `--version` is used alone, it returns **all** snapshots matching that version.
 When combined with `--candidate`, it returns a **single** candidate snapshot from the version-filtered results.
 >
+> **VERSION.txt Requirement:** The `--version` flag works by reading a `VERSION.txt` file from the root directory of your git repository at each snapshot's commit.
+This file must contain a valid semantic version (e.g., `1.0.15`).
+Snapshots from commits without this file or with invalid version formats will be excluded from version-based filtering.
+>
 > **Important:** Don't confuse this `--version` flag (which gets all snapshots matching a specific version) with the global `--version` flag (which prints the korn application version).
 Use `korn --version` to check the tool version, and `korn get snapshot --version v1.0.15` to get all snapshots for that version.